-In general, the bigger the fish is, the higher amount of mercury it contains.
-Some low-mercury fish is recommended are sardine, salmon or herring which can provide a good amount of Omega-3 fatty acids, proteins and other nutrients that breastfeeding mothers need for their babies brain development.
+In general, the bigger the fish, the higher amount of mercury it contains.
+Some low-mercury fish recommended are sardine, salmon or herring, which can provide a good amount of Omega-3 fatty oils, proteins and other nutrients.
+These are all great food that a breastfeeding newborn needs for brain development.

 8. Strongly-flavored foods

-9. Alcoholic drink
+9. Alcoholic drinks

-While tracking pregnancy, doctors not only tell you how much alcohol you could have as occasional drink but also suggest giving up on it.
+While tracking pregnancy, doctors not only tell you how much alcohol you could have as an occasional drink but also suggest giving up on it.
 There is no exception when you are breastfeeding.

 10. Unhealthy fats

-Some women prefer not to drink milk at all while others love it so much that they might even go back for seconds or thirds.
-Some people can’t handle chillies but other love to sprinkle some on their stewing beef.
-There’s no one-size fits all answer on whether you should be having rice with your meal or pasta instead because every body reacts differently to certain things like fats, carbs, and sugars. etc.
+Some women prefer not to drink milk, while others love it so much that they might even go back for seconds or thirds.
+Some people can’t handle chillies, but others love to sprinkle some on their stewing beef.
+There’s no one-size fits all answer on whether you should be having rice with your meal or pasta instead because everybody reacts differently to certain things like fats, carbs, and sugars. etc.